spack/spack/lib/spack/docs/packaging_guide.rst

 calls your ``install`` method.
 Within ``install``, the path to the downloaded archive is available as ``self.stage.archive_file``.

-Here is an example snippet for packages distribuetd as self-extracting archives.
+Here is an example snippet for packages distributed as self-extracting archives.
 The example sets permissions on the downloaded file to make it executable, then runs it with some arguments.